warweaver/remix-storage-plugin/README.md

 ## Is 'Import' the same as 'pull'?

-No, it will pull the repo from IPFS in its entirety and erase the files in Remix.
+No, it will pull the repo from IPFS in its entirety and create a new workspace in Remix.
 It is basically always a 'clone'.

 ## File collaboration